-For the past 7 years her focus has been on teaching young children, starting at the pre-school level, providing their first formal introduction to the world of piano and music.
+For the past 7 years her focus has been on teaching young children, starting at the preschool level, providing their first formal introduction to the world of piano and music.
 As a private teacher, Marion accepts students as early as three years of age, employing innovative teaching techniques to get eager youngsters off to a great start with music, hoping to give each one a positive and life-long experience.

 In addition to her work at Anderson Music Academy, Marion currently teaches pre-kindergarten, always integrating music into her classrooms.
 Marion has always been an active member of her community and church.
-She is a proud mother of four and resides in Upper St Clair.
+She is a proud mother of three and resides in Upper St Clair.

 Drums - Percussion